kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I now wonder if this is not the only manner in which he has been ogling her.
 - Are all the rental flats in the building on the Carrer Furs wired up for spy-cam porn, I wonder?
 - Does Pedro know everything that's going on in Carrer Furs?
-- Is that why he was so keen to get me alone with him, and tampered with my car to make me believe there was a problem?
+- Is that why he was so keen to get me alone with him, and perhaps tampered with my car to make me believe there was a problem?

 ## The water pipes